warp-contracts/warp-contracts-plugins/warp-contracts-plugin-signature/README.md

 ## Future plans

-1. Expand to NodeJs environment.
-2. Usage of other wallets (e.g. Solana) and plugins.
+1. Usage of other wallets (e.g. Solana) and plugins.
-3. Add option to deploy contracts using Warp Signature.
+2. Add option to deploy contracts using Warp Signature.

 ## Common problems